CANToolz/CANToolz/README.md

 That's it for now.
 Will update this file later with more config, and examples how to use this tool!

+# Dev "API" (short version)

+Just create file mod_test with same class name insede (extend CANModule class):

+ do_effect(msg,args)  - main method, that will be called in the loop.
+    msg  - input Message with CAN frame args - parameters for this module

+ do_start(args)       - this method will be called eah time you activate loop (command start/s)
+    args - parameters for this module

+ do_stop()            - will be called when main loop has been stoped (ctrl+c or stop in the console)

+ do_init(init_args)   - this nethod will be called when module loaded into a project
+    init_args - parameters for initialization

+msg format:
+    msg.CANData   - boolean.
+If true then this message contains CAN Frame msg.debugData - boolean.
+If true then this message contains other data. (can be used for cross-module communication) msg.Frame     - CANMessage
+    msg.debugText - string

+CANMessage format:
+    frame_id        - int, CAN message ID (lower and high bytes together, also can hold extended format) frame_length    - int, DATA length (0-8 bytes) frame_data      - list, with data

 Alexey Sintsov   (@asintsov)
 alex.sintsov@gmail.com